AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit7.md

 ArrayList<String> fruits = new ArrayList<>();
 fruits.add("Apple");
 fruits.add("Banana");

+//You can also add an element to a specific location in an ArrayList fruit.add(1, "blueberry");
+fruit.add(3, "strawberry");
 ```

 2.	**get(index)**: Retrieves the element at the specified index in the ArrayList.